 Judges: Justice Ramesh Ranganathan, Chairperson & Seema Gupta, Technical Member (Electricity)

 Date of Judgement: 22.01.2025

+Area of Law: Classification of Consumer Category

 The Appellate Tribunal for Electricity set aside the orders passed by the Tamil Nadu Electricity Regulatory Commission (TNERC) in two appeals filed by Christian Medical College Vellore, and remanded the matter back to the TNERC for fresh consideration.
 The key legal points are: 1.
 The TNERC had relied solely on the latest tariff order (2022) to classify the appellant's electricity connections, without considering the earlier tariff orders and government orders in force during the relevant period.
 2. The Tribunal held that the TNERC should have examined the appellant's claim in the context of the government orders and laws applicable at the relevant time, rather than the latest tariff order.
 3. The Tribunal observed that the interim order passed by the High Court could not be interpreted to extend beyond the period to which the main dispute related.
 4. The Tribunal noted that the applicability of the Supply Code Regulations was limited to the period after they were notified, and could not restrict the scope of the TNERC's examination in the present case.
 The Tribunal remanded both appeals back to the TNERC for fresh consideration in accordance with the relevant laws and orders in force during the period in question, and requested the TNERC to dispose of the matter expeditiously.